 At the core of the affiliate marketing business model lies a simple concept.
-If you have products or services to sell, rather than devoting all your energies into assuming the sole responsibility for doing so, you can outsource some of the promotional activity by offering affiliate programs to others, enabling them to shift these items in return for a commission-based share of your profits.
+Suppose you have products or services to sell, rather than devoting all your energies to assuming the sole responsibility for doing so.
+In that case, you can outsource some of the promotional activity by offering affiliate programs to others, enabling them to shift these items in return for a commission-based share of your profits.

 As well as offering these affiliate programs to small traders to market on your behalf, you can also become a publisher yourself.
 This means extending your business by taking on board products produced by another retailer.
 In other words, there are three options open to your business.
 You can either act exclusively as a retailer, rely on marketers, or it is possible to set up your business model to incorporate aspects of both processes.

 Before setting yourself up as a publisher or marketer, depending on which particular model you feel would be the best fit for your own business, it would be worth considering the drawbacks.
-Affiliate marketing is not some kind of magic wand that will guarantee a regular turnover.
+Affiliate marketing is not a magic wand that guarantees a regular turnover.

 So the key to establishing a successful affiliate marketing business is understanding how it works.

-If you are deferring the promotion of your own items, it is a fairly straightforward process of sending out the appropriate code for your marketers to incorporate within their own web pages for channeling customers to the purchase pages.
+Suppose you are deferring the promotion of your own items.
+In that case, sending out the appropriate code for your marketers to incorporate within their web pages is a fairly straightforward process to channel customers to the purchase pages.
 If you are a marketer, it becomes far more intense.